 Window Replacement and Repair

 If you’re getting a new jalousie window or getting an old one replaced, you might also be interested in replacing and repairing other windows in your home.
-Window replacement costs an average of $670, with the typical cost ranging between $310 to $1,330 per window.
+Professional window replacement costs an average of $670, with the typical cost ranging between $310 to $1,330 per window.

-If you’re simply repairing your windows due to structural damage, you can expect to pay from $170 to $565 on average, or about $360 per window.
+If you’re simply fixing your windows due to structural damage, you can expect the window repairs to cost from $170 to $565 on average, or about $360 per window.

 Although jalousie windows aren’t known for their energy efficiency, you may want to invest in insulation when replacing them.
 Insulating your windows can cost anywhere from $3 to $20 per square foot, depending on the type of material used and the installation process.